ᏗᏁᎶᏙᏗ ᏍᎦᏚᎩ

 • Native-identified artist

-• At least a beginning level of experience with puppetry and/or performing for youth
+• At least a beginning level of experience with puppetry and/or performing/creating art for youth

-• Articulated vision for how their work will benefit youth in their communities
+• Vision for how their work will benefit youth in their communities